 Time Blocking: A Productivity Game-Changer

 Digital Tools vs Physical Planners for Time Blocking

-When it comes to choosing between digital tools and physical planners for time blocking, it ultimately comes down to personal preference.
 Some people swear by the convenience of digital tools like calendar apps, task managers, and time-tracking apps.
 These tools allow you to easily create, modify, and rearrange your time blocks, and they usually come with handy reminders and notifications.

 On the other hand, there’s something satisfying about using a physical planner and pen to map out your day.
-Writing down your time blocks can feel more tangible and help you visualize your schedule better.
+Writing down your time blocks can feel more tangible and help you visualise your schedule better.
 Plus, there’s no risk of technology glitches or distractions from other apps and notifications.

 Adjusting Time Blocks Based on Energy Levels

-Now, here’s a secret weapon for maximizing productivity with time blocking – adjusting your time blocks based on your energy levels.
-We all have times of the day when we’re naturally more alert and energetic, and other times when fatigue sets in.
+Here’s a secret weapon for maximising productivity with time blocking: adjusting your time blocks based on your energy levels.

-By paying attention to your energy levels throughout the day, you can strategically schedule your most important and demanding tasks during your peak energy periods.
-For example, if you’re a morning person, consider blocking out the early hours of the day for your most challenging work.
+For example, if you’re a morning person, consider blocking out the early hours for your most challenging work.
 If you hit an afternoon slump, save that time for less demanding tasks or schedule a quick power nap to recharge.

+Time Blocking: A Productivity Game-Changer